 Custom Domains are optional because you can deliver content right from your Site’s CNAME Target.

 To learn more about creating CNAME/ANAME records, and how to properly point each to the CNAME/ANAME Target, head over to the CNAME records management, or ANAME records management help articles.

 Like with configuring your Origin, whether you're setting up a full site or static content delivery Site will determine how you're required to configure your Custom Domains and the manage your DNS records.
-The Creating a Site article discusses the differences between full site and static content delivery.

 Cache settings control how your content is pulled, cached, expired, purged, and refreshed in the CDN cache.
 All these settings affect the performance of your content on the web, including how much bandwidth you use, and what the requirements of your Origin are.
-So, make sure you fully understand each of the options before you make any changes to their settings.
+So, make sure you fully understand each of the options before you make any changes to these settings.